The Future of Software: Could We See a 'Hand-Made' Label?

 Prompt #3: "Add JSDoc, happy-path and error tests with Jest."

-Run the generated unit tests plus your existing CI suite (e.g. Jest
+Run the generated unit tests plus your existing CI suite (e.g. Jest, Vitest):

 npm test